-The main structure is a steel ribbon of with kiln-dried oak treads and tapered steel spindles.
+The main structure is a steel ribbon with kiln-dried oak treads and tapered steel spindles.
 The banister is made of an oval solid oak handrail that sits on top of the hand-forged balustrade below.
 The handrail sweeps up the staircase, inviting you to journey up.

 5. Wow with a wire design

-This Neville Johnson staircase demonstrates beautifully how alternative materials can really make an impact when designing a banister.
+This Neville Johnson staircase clearly demonstrates how alternative materials can really make an impact when designing a banister.
 If you’re designing a stairway from scratch you have the freedom to explore different forms and finishes.

 6. Source sustainable materials

 This new staircase in a refurbished property is made using locally sourced, sustainable materials.
-‘The client was remodelling and modernising a brick and stone farmhouse near Hartlepool’ explains a member of the Bisca design team.
+‘The client was remodelling and modernising a brick and stone farmhouse near Hartlepool,’ explains a member of the Bisca design team.

 ‘Local materials reclaimed by the homeowner were the inspiration for the design of a new staircase to be located in a newly created triple-height entrance space providing a link between old and new.’